laktoosivaba/cy/README.md

 ### Extensions to support stochastic MOM

-Stochastic multiple occupant monitoring (MOM) mixes parts of the 51-bit topic discriminator (which itself is defined as the 51 most significant bits of the 64-bit topic hash: `hash>>13`) into the transfer such that only transfers that carry the expected topic discriminator can be correctly received.
+Stochastic multiple occupant monitoring (MOM) mixes at most 48 of the most significant bits of the topic hash into the transfer such that only transfers that carry the expected topic hash can be correctly received.
 This prevents data misinterpretation during the topic allocation phase, when multiple topics may briefly occupy the same subject-ID until the new conflict-free consensus is found by the network.
-How the topic discriminator is leveraged depends on the specific transport.
+How the topic hash is leveraged depends on the specific transport.

-When the transport detects a topic discriminator mismatch, it has the option to notify the CRDT protocol so that it can assign a higher priority to the topic where the conflict is found.
+When the transport detects a topic hash mismatch, it has the option to notify the CRDT protocol so that it can assign a higher priority to the topic where the conflict is found.
 It is not essential because even if no such notification is delivered, CRDT will eventually reach a conflict-free consensus, but the time required may be longer.

 #### Cyphal/UDP and Cyphal/serial

-The 16-bit user data field of the frame header will contain some of the 16 bits of the topic discriminator.
-Other 32 bits will be inverted and the result will be used to seed the transfer-CRC; the current initial value of the transfer-CRC is 0xFFFFFFFF, meaning that pinned topics (whose discriminator is zero) will remain compatible with the old non-named topics.
+The 16-bit user data field of the frame header will contain some of the 16 bits of the topic hash.
+Other 32 bits will be inverted and the result will be used to seed the transfer-CRC; the current initial value of the transfer-CRC is 0xFFFFFFFF, meaning that pinned topics (whose hash is zero) will remain compatible with the old non-named topics.
 The three leftover bits could be discarded or used to populate a new small field of the header.

 This results in a robust hash (6144 subject-IDs times 2^16 in the user word times 2^32 in the transfer CRC seed, also the optional three leftover bits could be added) that is expected to scale to very large networks even with multiple thousands of topics.

 #### Cyphal/CAN

-The CAN ID format only offers two bits for the topic discriminator: 21 and 22.
+The CAN ID format only offers two bits for the topic hash: 21 and 22.
 Other 16 bits will be used to seed the 16-bit transfer-CRC (the default initial value of CRC-16-CCITT-FALSE is already zero).
 This excludes single-frame CAN transfers, though.

 The collision detection capability of this scheme is poor as we only introduce 18 bits of hash, which means that named-topic networks based on CAN will not scale to large numbers of topics.
-Together with 6144 possible subject-ID values, the probability of an undetected discriminator collision given 40 topics (optimistically assuming perfect hashing, which is not accurate) is 4.8e-7, or one in two million.
+Together with 6144 possible subject-ID values, the probability of an undetected hash collision given 40 topics (optimistically assuming perfect hashing, which is not accurate) is 4.8e-7, or one in two million.
 The actual probability is higher considering the limitations of CRC algorithms when used for hashing.
 Usage of this mechanism in larger CAN networks (more than about thirty-forty topics) is unsafe and requires changes to the CAN frame format.

 The above only applies to multi-frame transfers over CAN, since single-frame Cyphal/CAN transfers do not include the payload CRC, unlike the other transports.
 One quick and dirty solution to enable collision-safe named topics on CAN networks without nontrivial changes to the Cyphal/CAN layer is to pad the payload with zeroes such that it is at least 1 byte larger than the MTU (i.e., at least 8 bytes in Classic CAN networks, at least 64 bytes in CAN FD networks).
 Such zero padding is guaranteed to not alter the interpretation of the payload due to the implicit zero extension/truncation rules.
 This **does not affect pinned topics** since they are conflict-free by design; they can still remain unpadded and thus efficient.